47 Position Stepped Attenuator Resistor Lists:

 |KOA Speer brand,

-MF1/4 and CF1/4 Series The MF1/4 series are truly excellent sounding 1% Nickel Chromium (NiChrome) semi-precision through-hole resistors.
-They are our most highly recommended brand of thru-hole resistor.
+MF1/4 and CF1/4 Series The MF1/4 series are truly excellent sounding 1% Nickel Chromium (NiChrome) metal film thru-hole resistors.

 Although very afforable, we recommend them because of their clear sound

-quality, which is likely impossible to beat at any price.
+quality, which likely won't be beat at any price.
 For resistor values of 10 ohms or higher, use the KOA MF series (1% metal film).
 For values below 10 ohms, use the KOA CF series (5% carbon film) (see

 bottom of this page for both MF and CF Series)